Mitre the Vlach

+Life

 He was born in 1873 in Konomladi in Ottoman Macedonia.
-In 1901 he joined IMARO (at the time under the name Bulgarian Macedonian-Adrianople Revolutionary Committees).
+In 1901 he joined IMARO.
 It was there that he learned to read and write.
 In May 1903 his band was involved in a skirmish with the Ottoman Army in the village Rulja.
 During the Ilinden Uprising he took part in the attack on the Ottoman garrison in the village Visheni and in the battle near the village Pisoderi.
 In April 1904 he formed a new band.
 He was named commander-in-chief of the region of Kostenariya, where he fought with Greek bands on a number of occasions.

+Betrayal and death

-On 22 February 1907 his band was betrayed by Hristo from the village Shesteovo.
-Near the village Zhupanishta, he was heavily wounded and died shortly thereafter.
+On 22 February 1907, his band was betrayed by Hristo from the village Shesteovo.
+Near the village Zhupanishta, he was heavily wounded from an unknown attack (likely to be connected with Hristo's betrayal) and died shortly thereafter.

 Mitre was buried in the village Aposkep together with his entire band.